Spikermsk/enauto-misc/meraki/README.md

 5. Demo: Setting up Another HTTPS Receiver using postb.in
 6. Demo: Building and Testing Webhooks via Meraki API
 7. Course Summary and Homework Challenges
-  - build the helpers into a more robust SDK
-  - Build your own excap using flask or JS and tie it into meraki
-  - use the TIG stack to collect MV sense analytics and graph it
+  - use flask to build your own HTTPS receiver (consider SSL, mention DEVCOR)